What are the five functions of English nouns?

 – Provide a semantic and form-based definition of nouns

 – Explore and exemplify the five common functions of nouns in the English language

 video and audio texts

 skills practices, tasks and assignments

 As a language learner, you’re probably already quite familiar with the concept of classifying words into different groupings based on their form and function, such as which words are adjectives and which are verbs or adverbs.
 Knowing these word classes intimately allows a learner to have command of which suffixes, prefixes, syntactic structures and grammar are necessary to form accurate sentences in English.
 When writing academically, it’s particularly important that students are able to quickly recognise each class, understand and remember the various related rules, and correctly apply this knowledge to a wide range of vocabulary and phrases.

-This short five-lesson course on nouns is therefore intended to explore this word class in particular detail, focussing specifically on how nouns can be most usefully applied to both general and academic contexts.
-Lesson 1 first introduces the defining features of nouns before offering some discussion as to their five functions.
-Lesson 2 then provides five tests for effectively identifying nouns, with Lessons 3 and 4 later exploring and exemplifying the eleven different types of noun as well as the most important rules surrounding their distribution and form.
-Finally, Lesson 5 provides a short list of the 150 nouns and 15 noun-based expressions that are perhaps most useful when using academic English.
+This short five-chapter reader on nouns is therefore intended to explore this word class in particular detail, focussing specifically on how nouns can be most usefully applied to both general and academic contexts.
+Chapter 1 first introduces the defining features of nouns before offering some discussion as to their five functions.
+Chapter 2 then provides five tests for effectively identifying nouns, with Chapters 3 and 4 later exploring and exemplifying the eleven different types of noun as well as the most important rules surrounding their distribution and form.
+Finally, Chapter 5 provides a short list of the 150 nouns and 15 noun-based expressions that are perhaps most useful when using academic English.

 What is a noun?